cyberspace-ltd/cyberpay-androidx/README.md

 **1) Easy Approach: Simple Checkout Page**

-This creates a custom checkout page with just a few lines of code This allows the user implement payment without having to worry about the boiler plate of implenmentation We have abstracted the Card details input and validation for you.
+This creates a prebuilt checkout page with just a few lines of code This allows the user implement payment without having to worry about the boiler plate of implenmentation We have abstracted the Card details input and validation for you.